 Allow enough time for your police vet request to be processed

-It usually takes 20 days for a police vet to be processed, but at peak times it may take longer.
+It usually takes 20 working days for a police vet to be processed, but at peak times it may take longer.
 Submit your request as soon as possible for new employees or contractors, and plan ahead for police vets expiring in the next few months.

 Using the information in a police vet